gexahedron/graph-book/notes/nzflow_double_covers.md

 Looks like there do exist 333-flows for all snarks (verified for small "nontrivial" snarks with $\le 28$ vertices).

-- Side note: it's also possible to ask for subgraphs to have same edge count (checked for same snarks), although we are not sure what this could be useful for.
+- Side note: it's also possible to ask for subgraphs to have same edge count (checked for same small snarks), although we are not sure what this could be useful for.

 ## o333-flows

-TODO: list counterexamples
+- TODO: list counterexamples
+- TODO: can we ask for 333-flows, where only 1 or 2 pairs of nz3-flows is oriented?

 ## o334-flows

 Looks like there do exist o334-flows for all snarks (verified for small "nontrivial" snarks).

-$f1 - f2$ provides nz5-flow for the original graph.
+Also, $f1 - f2$ provides nz5-flow for the original graph.

-- TODO: re-verify
 - TODO: explore this construction more

 ## More constructions

 TODOs:
-- 2223-flows
+- ?
+2223-flows
 - o2233-flows

-## Trivial stuff
+## Full spectrum

+- o55-flows = nz5
+- o244-flows + o334-flows + 333-flows
+- o2233-flows + (?
+2223-flows)
 - o22222-flows = o5cdc

-- o55-flows = nz5
+Also, interesting to note that for orientable conjectures the sum of flow values is always expected to be 10 in the best possible case ($5+5, 2+4+4, 3+3+4, 2+2+3+3, 2+2+2+2+2$).